-When we decided to put up an open source tool that helps measure runtime platform [un]responsiveness, we found that the hardest thing to explain about such a tool is just why it is actually needed.
+When we decided to put up an open source tool that helps measure Java runtime platform [un]responsiveness, we found that the hardest thing to explain about such a tool is just why it is actually needed.

 Most people think they already know how the underlying platform behaves, and expect the results to be uninteresting.
 The basic assumption we seem to have about the platforms we run on is that the platform itself is fairly consistent in its key responsiveness behavior.

 Servers have lots of CPU, and unless you completely saturate and thrash a server, people expect to have their software up and running on a CPU within milliseconds of “wanting to”.
 Sure, we know that the cpu we run on is being time sliced, and some other load may be using it some of the time, but at 20% CPU utilization, how big of an issue can that really be?
 We don’t expect the rare few milliseconds of delay every once in a while to really show up in application responsiveness stats.
 Some people also know that other factors (like competing loads, hardware power saving, and things like internal runtime bookkeeping work) can add to the noise levels, but they think of it as just that – “noise”.